 11. Nduta -

-12. Ng’endo - the one who is always on the move, travelling.
+12. Ng’endo - the one who is always on the move, traveling.

-15. Njeri - the one who is always on the move, travelling.
+15. Njeri - the one who is always on the move, traveling.

 16. Njoki – the one who resurrected (males are Mũchoki or Kariũki)